drewreed2005/dre2.0/_posts/2024-02-12-Week_23_Planning.md

 - JWT send with sign-in (since that's now Ekam's problem)
 - Image recognition easily displayable
 - QR code working (currently shouldn't be a problem)

+#### FRQs

+FRQs will be big and important after ski week, so I want to get as much of them done this week as I can without distracting from PBL.